Wood Sorrel Tartlets

 - Wash the sorrel leaves by plunging them into cold water, then drain and dry them well, either by using a salad spinner or by bundling them up in a tea towel and giving them a good shake.
 Pick the leaves from the stems, putting the leaves into the bowl of a food processor.
 Gather the stems into little bundles and chop them as finely as you can.
 Add the chopped stems to the food processor with the icing sugar and blitz everything together until finely blended.

-- Add the double cream and cream cheese and process on a medium speeds in short bursts until you achieve the desired consistency – you want it to be smooth and thick enough to hold its shape.
+- Add the double cream and cream cheese and process on a medium speed in short bursts until you achieve the desired consistency – you want it to be smooth and thick enough to hold its shape.
 Scrape down the sides of the processor bowl between bursts and take care not to overprocess, or you will end up a grainy mixture.

 - Spoon the filling into the tartlet cases, or fill a piping bag and pipe peaked swirls of filling into each tartlet case.
 Top each filled tartlet with a little sorrel leaf, and serve.